cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

 and implement additional relevant operations, including both the general Read-Update-Delete and object-specific ones.
 The set of available general operations depends on the object type.

-_Repositories_ provide management operations for corresponding _Entities_.
-Typically, you don't need to create _Repository_ objects manually.
-To obtain a _Repository_ object, use the corresponding `Client` instance member:
+_Repositories_ provide management operations for corresponding Entities.
+Typically, you don't need to create Repository objects manually.
+To obtain a Repository object, use the corresponding `Client` instance member:

 ```python